pycom/pycom-documentation/content/gettingstarted/programming/ftp.md

 2. **Connect through A WiFi Network**

-    It is also possible to connect your pycom device to a WiFi network first, and then connect to its IP address or use [mdns](/firmwareapi/pycom/network/mdns/).
-Note that you will have to figure out its IP address before you can access the FTP server.
+    It is also possible to connect your pycom device to a WiFi network first, and then connect to its IP address.
+Note that you will have to figure out its IP address before you can access the FTP server or use [MDNS](/firmwareapi/pycom/network/mdns/).
 For that, you can use the following command.
 This will return a tuple with four items, where the first item will contain the assigned IP address.
     ```python
     wlan.ifconfig()
     ```